sumit-patil-24/CI-CD-Pipeline-with-GitHub-Actions-Docker/README.md

 1. Automate the infrastructure creation using github workflows and terraform. infrastructure is vpc, private subnets, ec2, security group.
 2. Using s3 as backend to store terraform.tfstate file.
-3. Prometheus and Grafana setup for monitoring.
+3. Prometheus with Alert Manager and Grafana setup for monitoring.
 4. EFK Stack setup for logging.